tag1consulting/goose/src/docs/goose-book/src/getting-started/runtime-options.md

-  -D, --debug-log NAME        Sets debug log file name --debug-format FORMAT       Sets debug log format (csv, json, raw, pretty) --no-debug-body             Do not include the response body in the debug log --status-codes              Tracks additional status code metrics
+  -D, --debug-log NAME        Sets debug log file name --debug-format FORMAT       Sets debug log format (csv, json, raw, pretty) --no-debug-body             Do not include the response body in the debug log --no-status-codes           Do not track status code metrics

 Advanced:
   --test-plan "TESTPLAN"      Defines a more complex test plan ("10,60;0,30")